SixArm/rust-101/topics/concepts/concurrency-and-parallelism.md

 }
 ```

-In this example, the `thread::spawn()` function creates a new thread, and the `move` keyword is used to move the variable `i` into the closure.
+In this example, the `thread::spawn()` function creates a new thread, and the `move` keyword moves the variable `i` into the closure.
 The closure prints a message indicating which thread it is running on.

-The `handles` vector is used to store the handles of all the threads that were created.
+The `handles` vector stores the handles of all the threads that were created.
 Finally, the `join()` method is called on each thread handle to wait for the thread to finish before exiting the program.

 This is just a basic example, but Rust's concurrency primitives can be combined in various ways to build more complex and efficient concurrent programs.